jrz129up/crawler-for-special-bonds/README.md

 # crawler-for-special-bonds
-json format in a dynamic table. only a sample for the code, data and descriptive analysis without key information
+json format in a dynamic table. only a sample for the code, data and descriptive analysis without key information including headers, partly essential logic the purpose is to represent some working achievements